JereKuusela/valheim-upgrade_world/publish/README.md

 Examples:
 - destroy mistlands: Destryoing a biome.
 - destroy 5000 0 0 : Destroying areas after 5000 meters from the world center.
-- destroy 3 -3 zones ignorebase: Destroy a single zone at indices 3,-3 to fix any local issues.
+- destroy 3 -3 zones safezones=0: Destroy a single zone at indices 3,-3 to fix any local issues.

 ## generate [...args]